Meet Our Team

 Ashley Conway, Conductor

-Ashley Conway is the Assistant Professor of Music Education and Women’s College Programming Coordinator at Brenau University.
+Ashley Conway is the Assistant Professor of Music Education at Brenau University.
 She directs Vocal Chamber Ensemble and Spectrum Singers, and teaches music education, conducting, and aural skills courses.

 Dr. Conway’s previous appointments have included different age levels and types of organizations across the U.S. She is an active scholar and adjudicator, recently presenting at ACDA and NAfME conferences and adjudicating LGPE events along the East coast.
 She also loves being asked to be a guest conductor at Honor Chorus events.